How Long to Keep Insurance Records

 How Long Should You Keep Old Insurance Policies?

 Generally, you should keep old insurance policies until there are no more outstanding claims.
-If you don’t have outstanding claims, you can dispose of old policies soon after they expire.
+If you don’t have outstanding claims, you may be able to dispose of old policies after they expire, but it’s often recommended to keep them for several years in case of disputes, audits, or legal issues.

 Here’s a quick look at how long you should keep policies for different insurance types: